 I was trained at the University of Tulsa (B.A.), Columbia University (M.A.) and the University of Iowa (Ph.D.), and have held tenure-track and tenured positions at the University of South Alabama and Michigan State University respectively (at MSU I also served as Director of Graduate Studies in English).
 I moved to Vanderbilt in 2010, where I have taught undergraduate and graduate courses in eighteenth-century studies, romanticism and critical theory.
-I currently direct the graduate placement efforts for the Department of English.
+In 2015-2016 I directed the Vanderbilt Cinema and Media Arts Program, and beginning in Fall 2016 I will serve as the Assistant Director of Graduate Studies in English.

 The second manuscript (tentatively titled Hospitality in the Age of Austen) explores the relationship between cosmopolitan hospitality, human rights, and novel worlds in the fictions of Jane Austen, Frances Burney, Maria Edgeworth, Charlotte Smith and other romantic era writers.
 The chapter of the manuscript (“The Novel of Universal Peace”) recently appeared in Cultural Critique, and imagines how Burney’s The Wanderer absorbs and reformulates Immanuel Kant’s famous account of hospitality in his 1795 essay “Perpetual Peace.”
 I am currently completing a second essay connected to the project entitled “The Hospitality Industry: Jane Austen and the Unfinished Right of Resort” which explores the ethics of tenancy across Austen’s career, culminating in the unfinished final fragment, Sanditon.